Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Edge Video Analytics System

 \subsection{Application Architectures}

-As shown in Fig. \ref{app arch}, applications are implemented based on the system components.
-The design of an application is highly dependent on the application requirements, e.g. scalability, flexibility, etc., and specific systems, e.g., the number of executors, the resource availability, etc. To optimize the application performance and alleviate the future maintenance difficulty, the application architectures have experienced several evolutions: from monolithic architectures to microservices architectures, and finally to serverless microservices architectures. \begin{enumerate}[wide] \item \textit{Monolithic Architecture}: Traditionally, all application processes are tightly coupled and run as a single service, i.e., the \textit{monolithic architecture} \cite{mm1,mm2}.
-This means that if one process of the application experiences a spike in demand, the entire architecture needs to be scaled, i.e., provision a VM to host a new application instance.
+As shown in Fig. \ref{VAP stack}, applications are implemented based on the system components.
+The design of an application is highly dependent on the application requirements, e.g. scalability, flexibility, etc., and specific systems, e.g., the number of executors, the resource availability, etc. To optimize the application performance and alleviate future maintenance difficulty, the application architectures have experienced several evolutions: from monolithic architectures to microservices architectures, and finally to serverless microservices architectures. \begin{enumerate}[wide] \item \textit{Monolithic Architecture}: Traditionally, all application processes are tightly coupled and run as a single service, i.e., in the \textit{monolithic architecture} \cite{mm1,mm2}.
+This means that if one application module experiences a spike in demand, the entire architecture needs to be scaled, i.e., by provisioning a VM to host a new application instance.
 Adding or improving the features of a monolithic application becomes more complex as its code base grows.
-This complexity makes it difficult to implement new ideas.
-The monolithic architecture also adds risk for application availability because the dependency and coupling among processes amplify the impact of a single process failure.

-\item \textit{Microservices Architecture}: With the microservices architecture, an application can be built with a collection of loosely-coupled fine-grained \textit{microservices} \cite{microservices,mm1,mm2,msexample}.
-These microservices are built for business capabilities, and each of them has different functionality.
-They communicate with each other via well-defined and lightweight application programming interfaces (APIs).
-Each of them can be separately updated, deployed, and scaled to meet demands for specific functionalities of an application since they are independently run.
-Take an e-commerce application as an example; each microservice focuses on a single business capability (e.g., product catalogue, checkout, shipping), as shown in Fig. \ref{microservices}.
-Each of them can be an independent service written in different programming languages, deployed in different infrastructures, and managed by different operation teams.
-In general, a microservice is a around-the-clock service, which means it is able to run 24/7 on a continuous basis.
+The monolithic architecture also adds risk to service availability because the dependency and coupling among modules amplify the impact of a single module failure.
+For instance, consider an EVA application for monitoring a city's traffic conditions, as shown in Fig. \ref{monolithic}.
+If this application uses a monolithic architecture and experiences an unexpected increase in video feeds from various intersections, the vehicle detection, license plate recognition, and traffic congestion analysis services may all experience slow responses, errors or even downtime.
+This is because the entire application is contained within a single codebase and must be deployed and scaled as a single unit.